markwsutton/AirQualityProject/README.md

 We began with the question, “How have COVID-19 lockdowns impacted pollution?”

 After looking at several other potential proxies for pollution (waste, energy use, and water) we settled on using the Air Quality Index (AQI).
 The AQI was clearly the best data set to use, as it is global and measured multiple times a day.
-We pulled our data from the Air Quality Open Data Platform's Worldwide COVID-19 dataset:
+We performed ETL on data from the Air Quality Open Data Platform's Worldwide COVID-19 dataset:
 https://aqicn.org/data-platform/covid19/

 **Research questions:**